-With the advent of Internet Explorer 7 (IE 7), there is now little choice but to create separate style sheets for different browsers, at least for a
+With the release of Internet Explorer 7 (IE 7), developers should create separate style sheets for different browsers, at least for a

-Only browsers that need (or take advantage) of the style sheets will download them;
+Only browsers that need (or take advantage) of the style sheets will download them.

 the Head tag.
-However, if you load dynamically controls with ajax, their stylesheets will not be applied in this case.
+However, if you load controls dynamically with AJAX, their stylesheets will not be applied.
 This is fixable as well - you just need

-move the conditional comments out of the head tag.
-This way they will not be updated by the RadAjaxManager and still applied depending on the browser used.
-It is even valid xhtml1.1 as the html comments are skipped by the
+but will still be applied depending on the browser used.
+This workaround is even valid xhtml1.1 as the HTML comments are skipped by the

 <form id="form1" runat="server">